 Rose Roberts has 20 years of experience helping organizations develop purchasing strategies and implement process improvements.
 Through her leadership and coaching, Rose has helped purchasing departments and executive teams recognize the value of formulating strategies, employing methodologies, and measuring results.
 She has broad experience working with OEM's in a variety of industries, both foreign and domestic.
 Supplier selection and qualification, global sourcing strategies, cost reduction techniques, cross-functional development, and utilization of metrics have been key focus areas, allowing organizations she's worked with earn world-class distinction.
 Rose has earned and maintained C.P.M. designation since 1995 and has a B.B.A from the University of Texas.
-Professional affiliations include Institute for Supply Chain Management, Dresser Purchasing Council, and Female Executive Mentorship Program.
+Her professional affiliations include the Institute for Supply Chain Management, Dresser Purchasing Council, and Female Executive Mentorship Program.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Upon registering, you're given six months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don't provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
-If you are visiting us during non-business hours, please feel free to send us a question using the "Contact Us" form to the right.
-You may also call us at (855) 534-3690.
-We will answer your questions promptly.
+If you have questions that are not answered on our website, representatives are available via LIVE chat.
+You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
+If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.

 ed2go is a global Registered Education Provider for the Project Management Institute (PMI).
 Registered Education Providers (R.E.P.s) offer programs and courses that are preapproved for professional development units through PMI and have been reviewed by a project management professional (PMP) to ensure that they meet PMI's expectations for professional development in project management.

 This program/course is a good choice for those looking for project management experience and those aspiring to obtain a PMI credential.
 It's also an excellent choice for existing PMI credential holders looking for an approved activity for PMI's continuing certification PDUs.
-At the end of this course, you'll receive a certificate indicating your completion of PDUs equal to the number of hours of this course through ed2go, R.E.P. #3213.
+At the end of this course, you'll receive a certificate indicating your completion of PDUs equal to the number of hours of this course through ed2go.
 Please visit pmi.org to learn more about PMI's credentials and how they may fit into your continuing education plans.
 PMBOK® Guide, PMI®, PMP®, CAPM®, and the PMI R.E.P. logo are either marks or registered marks of the Project Management Institute, Inc.